lstkz/restcoder-data/problems/data/007-proxy-api/overview.md

-Create a basic proxy with redis caching support.
+Create a basic proxy with Redis caching support.
 Your application should catch all `GET` requests and call provided `PROXY_API_URL` with exact pathname and query string.
 Implement it according to the following algorithm:
 - Use pathname and query string as a key.
 For example: `/some-path/subpath?foo=bar&anotherparam=1`